timpwbaker/roocron/README.md

 run and feeds back a table containing details of when the cron task will execute the command, in a more human readable format.

+## Architecture

+The CronParser and Formatter hold most of the knowledge.

+The CronParser takes a user input, the ExpressionValidator checks that it's valid as far as structure is concerned, the Normalizer then converts any non integer months/days into their integer equivalents, and the Expression is responsible for knowing which parts of of the user input correspond to what.

+The CronParser knows how to put all these elements together and pass them to the Formatter which generates individual rows for the outputted table.

+The Formatter takes a cron sub expression, a permitted range, a timescale string, and a DelimiterDescriber - an object responsible for knowing about the delimiters used in cron expressions \*, /, - and ,

+The Formatter passes the sub expression to the SubExpressionValidator along with the delimiter and acceptable range to validate that the sub expression is valid for the component it relates to.
+A year has months 1-12, so if you ask for month 13 it will fail here.

+The Formatter then generates a valid output string for each sub expression and returns it to the CronParser for output

 ## Usage

 To run, locate yourself in the application's home directory and run: